susiecoleman/google-action-tutorial/tutorial/extras/firebaseBackend.md

 ## Things to be done

+There is a bare bones firebase function project in the firebaseFulfillment [directory](../../firebaseFulfillment).
+Navigate into this folder from the command line.

 Install [firebase-tools](https://github.com/firebase/firebase-tools) `npm install -g firebase-tools`.
 This is for deploying the firebase function.

 Login to firebase tools from the command line using `firebase login`

 Use `firebase list` to see the name of your projects.

-Use `firebase use <project-id>` to set the ID to the ID of the project you created in Step 1
+Use `firebase use <project-id>` to set the ID to the ID of the project you created in Step 1 of [Part 1](../part1.md).

 The next step is to deploy your function to the Cloud.
 Make sure that you are in the `functions` directory.

+Run `yarn install`.
 Then run `yarn deploy`.
 Once this step is completed the URL of your function will be shown.
 Your function can be viewed by going to the [Firebase console](https://console.firebase.google.com)

-Copy the URL and go back to the Dialogflow Console.
+Copy the URL and go back to the Dialogflow [Console](https://console.dialogflow.com).

 Go to 'Fulfillment'